redhat-cop/namespace-configuration-operator/docs/MAKEFILE_VERSION_INJECTION.md

 ## Best Practices

-1. **Always use PodmanMakefile for container builds** - Automatic version injection
+1. **For local development:** Use PodmanMakefile for container builds - Automatic version injection
+2. **For production builds:** Use Makefile targets in CI/CD pipelines - Ensures consistent version injection
-2. **Don't override COMMIT or BUILD_DATE** - Let Makefiles auto-detect
+3. **Don't override COMMIT or BUILD_DATE** - Let Makefiles auto-detect
-3. **Use VERSION override only when needed** - For release builds or specific versions
+4. **Use VERSION override only when needed** - For local testing or specific version requirements
-4. **Verify version info after build** - Check startup banner or binary strings
+5. **Verify version info after build** - Check startup banner or binary strings
-5. **Use git tags for releases** - Enables `git describe` to work correctly
+6. **Use git tags for releases** - Enables `git describe` to work correctly
+7. **CI/CD pipelines should use Makefile targets** - Don't use manual build commands in production

 ## Related Documentation